Garmundo/Extended-unit-arsenal/README.md

 3 new land units.
 4 new turrets
-8 new special enemies
 1 Super boss unit

 5 new campaign maps.

--new resources for higher tier weapons and units-
+-new area beyond Disconsolate passage-

+2 new ores
 3 new turrets
+5 new enemies

 (if you want to play around with the units in sandbox I recommend increasing unit production